-Planning Boundaries
+Planning boundaries

 6.63 The Seaford Neighbourhood Plan area is subject to significant constraints and as a result new development has been mainly focused within the Planning Boundary of Seaford as set in the Lewes Local Plan 2006.
 However, it has been necessary to vary this boundary slightly to include the site of Florence House allocated in SEA15.
-The new boundary is identified in the Policies Map in Appendix Ai.
+The new boundary is identified in Map 11.
 Proposals for development outside of these boundaries will be considered under the countryside policies of the development plan of the relevant authorities (that is Lewes District Council, South Downs National Park and East Sussex County Council).

-SEA17 Seaford Planning Boundary
+SEA18 Seaford Planning Boundary

-Proposals for development within the Planning Boundaries for Seaford parish as shown on the Proposals Map (Appendix Ai) will be permitted subject to other relevant development plan policies.
+Proposals for development within the Planning Boundaries for Seaford parish as shown on Map 11 will be permitted subject to other relevant development plan policies.
 Planning permission will not be granted for development outside the Planning Boundaries, other than in those circumstances specifically referred to in other development plan policies or it is for essential utility infrastructure where no suitable alternative sites are available.

-Windfall Development
+Windfall development